garrandall/popular-music-data/tracks/-i-don-t-want-to-love-you-but--you-got-me-anyway-sutherland-brothers-and-quiver.md

 And it was 1959 in a difficault time
 We were laughing everyday singing songs and blowin' minds

-Na na na na na...
+Na na na na na
 I don't want to love you but you got me anyway
-Na na na na na...
+Na na na na na
 I don't want to love you but you got me anyway

 All the things I've done and the places I've been